Data-Driven Mechanism Design: Jointly Eliciting Preferences and Information: Data-Driven VCG Mechanisms

+Now assume clicks on the displayed ad are i.i.d.\ Bernoulli$(\omega)$, so that the observed click frequency $\widehat{\omega}^{*}$ is an unbiased estimator of the click-through rate.
+In the data-driven pivot mechanism, the winner pays

+This mechanism admits a natural interpretation as a per-click second-price auction.
+We analyze the general case of the auction environment in Section~\ref{sec: application to click-through auctions}, where we show that Theorem~\ref{prop: unbiased} yields a novel characterization of the VCG auction in online advertising. \end{Ex}

-Next, we prove that data-driven VCG mechanisms with a consistent estimator of the state achieve implementation in $\epsilon$-posterior equilibrium (formally defined below), where $\epsilon$ can be made arbitrarily small as the estimator converges in probability to the true state.
+\paragraph{Consistent Estimators.} Next, we prove that data-driven VCG mechanisms with a consistent estimator of $\omega$ achieve implementation in $\epsilon$-posterior equilibrium, where $\epsilon$ can be made arbitrarily small as the estimator converges in probability.